|

 If you want to use your analog

-interface to connect your playback synthesizer to your computer's sound
+interface to connect your computer to your synthesizer or sound

-your sequencer, you will also need to install Hubi's MIDI Loopback
+your sequencer, you will need to use intelliScore in conjuction with LoopBe1

 Not only does intelliScore detect the

-attempts to identify the names of 144 different chords and the prominent
+also attempts to identify the names of 144 different chords and the

-key.
-Even if your audio file is monophonic, intelliScore determines the
+prominent key.
+Even if your audio file contains only a melody, intelliScore

-Studio displays the chord names directly above the staff.
-Some other
+Studio displays the chord names directly above the music notation.

-able to display the list of detected chords in an event list.
-Check your
+still be able to display the list of detected chords in an event list.

 We do not currently offer a native Mac